ArchivesServer/archivesserver.github.io/README.md

 # R&D

 The source material featured in this server imports official data to create an online guide for the Android fictional universe and its unique vision of the future.
-This resource contains primary information and content that explores this thrilling cyberpunk world.
+This resource is committed to include primary information and content only, that fully explores this thrilling cyberpunk world.

 # Content